cucumber/docs/content/cucumber/step-organization.md

 title: Step Organization
 ---

-> TODO: integrate with step definitions
+> TODO: integrate with step definitions and/or anti-patterns

 How do you name Step Definition files?
 What to put in each Step Definition?
 What **not** to put in Step Definitions?